Detection of missing baryons in galaxy groups with kinetic Sunyaev-Zel'dovich effect: RESULTS

 \subsection{The gas fraction and temperature}

-Fig.\,\ref{fig_Mgas} shows the gas fraction within $R_{200}$ obtained from the integrated fluxes of $K_{500}$ and the assumed gas profile.
-The data points are the averages of and the dispersion among the seven samples, while the shaded band contains the predictions of the power laws enclosed by the ellipse in Fig.~\ref{fig_A_alpha}.
-The inferred gas fraction is consistent with the universal baryon fraction, and much higher than the baryon fraction in stars and cold gas (shown as the dotted line).
+Fig.\,\ref{fig_Mgas} shows the gas fraction within $R_{200}$ obtained from the best-fit parameters and the assumed gas profile.
+The data points are the averages of and the dispersion among the seven samples, while the shaded band contains the predictions of the power laws enclosed by the ellipse in Fig.\,\ref{fig_A_alpha}.
+We also show the results corrected for the LOS contamination by the empty circles according to the black curve in the left panel of Fig.\,\ref{fig_test}.
+The inferred gas fraction is consistent with the universal baryon fraction, given the uncertainty of the data, and is much higher than the baryon fraction in stars and cold gas (shown as the dotted line).

-Recently, \citet{lim18} applied a MMF method similar to the one used here to the {\it Planck} $y$-map to measure tSZE produced by galaxy groups using the nearly all-sky group catalog of \citet{lim17b}, which was constructed by applying the halo-based group finder to four large redshift surveys.
-The gas fraction inferred from the tSZE assuming the virial temperature, $T_{\rm vir}=\mu m_{\rm p}GM_{200} / 2k_{\rm B}R_{200}$, with $\mu=0.59$ the mean molecular weight, is shown in Fig.~\ref{fig_Mgas}.
+Recently, \citet{lim18a} measured the tSZE produced by galaxy groups using the nearly all-sky group catalog of \citet{lim17b}, which was constructed by applying the halo-based group finder to four large redshift surveys.
+The gas fraction inferred from the tSZE assuming the virial temperature, $T_{\rm vir}=\mu m_{\rm p}GM_{200} / 2k_{\rm B}R_{200}$, with $\mu=0.59$ the mean molecular weight, is shown in Fig.\,\ref{fig_Mgas}.
 This fraction is much lower than that given by our kSZE data except for the most massive groups, indicating that the average temperature of the gas responsible for the kSZE in lower-mass groups is much lower than the virial temperature.
-The effective temperature, estimated by combining the gas mass obtained from the kSZE and the thermal energy content given by the tSZE is shown as a function of halo mass in Fig.\,\ref{fig_Tgas}.
-The derived effective temperature is about $10^5$-$10^6 {\rm K}$ for halos with $M_{200}\leq 10^{14} {\rm M_\odot}$, and much lower than the corresponding virial temperatures.
+The effective temperature, estimated by combining the gas mass obtained from the kSZE and the thermal energy content given by the tSZE, is shown as a function of halo mass in Fig.\,\ref{fig_Tgas}.
+The derived effective temperature is about $10^5$-$10^6 {\rm K}$ for halos with $M_{200}\leq 10^{13.5} {\rm M_\odot}$, and much lower than the corresponding virial temperatures.
+This relatively low temperature has its origin from the relatively low thermal pressure measured in \citet{lim18a}, and we refer the reader to that paper for a detailed discussion about the comparison with other tSZE measurements.

+The temperature obtained here can be compared with that obtained from X-ray observations.
+As shown in \citet{pratt07}, the gas temperature in clusters of galaxies appears to decline in the outer parts.
+Since the effective temperature inferred from the SZE is sensitive to the low-density gas in the outer parts, this may partly explain the lower temperature found here than that inferred from X-ray observations.
+In addition, as shown in \citet{wang14}, for a given halo mass, the scatter in the X-ray luminosity is very large; at $M_{200}\sim 10^{13.5-14} {\rm M_\odot}$, the scatter is more than one order of magnitude (see their figure 7).
+As our SZE measurement is the average over all systems of a given halo mass, the thermal content inferred from it is expected to be lower than that obtained from X-ray selected samples \citep[e.g.][]{pcx}.